-Inappropriate Activity - Any activity that is disruptive and tends to interfere with the process of teaching
+Inappropriate Activity - Any activity that is disruptive and tends to interfere with the process of teaching and learning that cannot be coded in another Level 1 incident.
+L1

 In-School Alternative to Suspension - An alternative to an out-of-school suspension that prevents a student from attending all or some classes.
 During the period of an alternative to suspension, the student is assigned to a self-contained alternative classroom.